Clothes dryer: Environmental impact

 The environmental impact of clothes dryers is especially severe in the US and Canada, where over 80% of all homes have a clothes dryer.
 According to the US Environmental Protection Agency, if all residential clothes dryers sold in the US were energy efficient, "the utility cost savings would grow to more than $1.5 billion each year and more than 10 billion kilograms (22 billion pounds) of annual greenhouse gas emissions would be prevented”.

 Clothes dryers are second only to refrigerators and freezers as the largest residential electrical energy consumers in America.

 In the European Union, the EU energy labeling system is applied to dryers; dryers are classified with a label from A+++ (best) to G (worst) according to the amount of energy used per kilogram of clothes (kW⋅h/kg).
 Sensor dryers can automatically sense that clothes are dry and switch off.
 This means over-drying is not as frequent.
 Most of the European market sells sensor dryers now, and they are normally available in condenser and vented dryers.

 History

 A hand-cranked clothes dryer was created in 1800 by M. Pochon from France.

+The first patented automatic clothes dryer was invented by African American inventor George T. Sampson in 1892, utilizing a rack over a stove to safely dry clothes.
+George T. Sampson patented a machine (U.S. Patent #476,416) that used a frame to hold clothes over a stove, which was safer and more efficient than previous methods.

 Henry W. Altorfer invented and patented an electric clothes dryer in 1937.
 J. Ross Moore, an inventor from North Dakota, developed designs for automatic clothes dryers and published his design for an electrically operated dryer in 1938.
 Industrial designer Brooks Stevens developed an electric dryer with a glass window in the early 1940s.